guilledk/bob/README.md

 # Bob
 ######A build tool for people that hate build tools.

-Bob is a simple CLI tool for compiling and linking C/C++ aplications, for now it suports Microsoft's C/C++ compiler but it was built thinking with portability in mind.
+Bob is a simple CLI tool for compiling and linking C/C++ applications, for now it supports Microsoft's C/C++ compiler but it was built with portability in mind.

 ###Features:
   - Only builds changed files
-  - Can build proyects with extra libraries
+  - Can build projects with extra libraries
   - More to come!

-It only requires a file with five variables to start building your proyect!
+It only requires a file with five variables to start building your project!
 Example build config file:
 ```
 #Comments start with '#'